FDA Adverse Event Reporting System

 • Monitor safety of product after FDA’s approval

-ComplianceQuest and Salesforce
+ComplianceQuest goes above and beyond!

 How to handle FAERS reports with ComplianceQuest?

-handle FAERS reports with ComplianceQuest
+Handle FAERS Reports with ComplianceQuest

 Request an Online Demo